Madai: Medes and related Iranian nations

 Biblical scholars have generally identified Madai with the Iranian Medes of much later records.
 The Medes, reckoned to be his offspring by Josephus and most subsequent writers, were also known as Madai, including in both Assyrian and Hebrew sources.

 Also linked with Madai is the Iranian city of Hamadan.

-The Kurds still maintain traditions of descent from Madai.
+The Kurds, Balochs, Azeris (before Turkification) still maintain traditions of descent from Madai.

 Others

 Some scholars in more modern times have also proposed connections with various earlier nations, such as Mitanni, Matiene, and Mannai.

 In the Book of Jubilees

 According to the Book of Jubilees (10:35-36), Madai had married a daughter of Shem, and preferred to live among Shem's descendants, rather than dwell in his allotted inheritance beyond the Black Sea (seemingly corresponding to the British Isles), so he begged his brothers-in-law, Elam, Asshur and Arphaxad, until he finally received from them the land that was named after him, Media.

 Another line in Jubilees (8:5) states that a daughter of Madai named Milcah (Aramaic: Melkâ) married Cainan, who is an ancestor of Abraham also mentioned in the Septuagint version of Genesis and in the Gospel of Luke (3:36).